 Jesus the Good, Great, Chief Shepherd

-We like to say Jesus is our "Senior Pastor" because this is how the Bible describes Him.
+Jesus is our "Senior Pastor" as described in the Bible.
 He is referred to as the "Good Shepherd" (John 10:14-16), the "Great Shepherd" (Hebrews 13:20-21), and the "Chief Shepherd" (1 Peter 5:4).
-Jesus tells us, "I lay down my life for the sheep" (John 10:15).
+Jesus declared, "I lay down my life for the sheep" (John 10:15).
 This is what Jesus meant when He said, "Truly, truly, I say to you, I am the door of the sheep… If anyone enters by me, he will be saved" (John 10:7-9).
 Shepherds in the Middle East lay down in the doorway of the sheep-pen to protect their sheep and keep them safe.

 Commission = Make Disciple-Making Disciples

-With the following words Jesus gave the Great Commission to His first disciples, right before He went to the right hand of the Father.
-This is where we find the "Prime Directive" and calling for every follower of Jesus to make disciples by baptizing, teaching people to obey Jesus, and proclaiming the Good News of Jesus.
+Jesus gave the Great Commission to His first disciples, calling every follower of Jesus to make disciples by baptizing, teaching people to obey Jesus, and proclaiming the Good News of Jesus.

 See also: Biblical Qualifications of a Pastor